 Our shares of common stock have been approved for quotation on the Nasdaq National Market under the ticker symbol "NDAQ."
-We anticipate that trading of our common stock on the Nasdaq National Market will begin immediately upon commencement of this offering.
+The trading of our common stock on the Nasdaq National Market will begin immediately upon commencement of this offering.

 Transfer Agent and Registrar